Circuit-Digest/How-to-use-SPI-Serial-Peripheral-Interface-in-Arduino-to-Communication-between-two-Arduino-Boards/readme.md

 ## 🚀 Project Overview

-This project demonstrates **SPI (Serial Peripheral Interface) communication** between two Arduino boards.
+This project demonstrates [**SPI (Serial Peripheral Interface) communication between two Arduino boards**](https://circuitdigest.com/microcontroller-projects/arduino-spi-communication-tutorial).
 One Arduino acts as the **Master** and the other as the **Slave**, with cross-controlled LEDs and push buttons to showcase bidirectional data transfer using the SPI protocol.

 ### Key Features
 - ✅ **Full-duplex communication** - Simultaneous data transfer in both directions